sjmyuan/sjmyuan.github.io/_drafts/junior-code-in-scala.md

 val a:Int = "1"
 if(a.isGreaterThan(0)){
-  println(s"The number is greater than 0")
+  println("The number is greater than 0")
 }
 ```